Ear, Nose & Throat

 Ear, nose and throat conditions are one of the most common reasons for which kids visit the pediatrician every year.

-Here are a few scenarious when your child should see an ENT specialist:
+Here are a few scenarios when your child should see an ENT specialist:

 Snoring